 These illicit manufacturers slap an Italian flag and the name of an imaginary producer on the label and dump this stuff on what are considered to be unsophisticated markets like the US, Australia, and China.

-Fake olive oil can be olive oil diluted with poor quality oils, but sometimes there is no real olive oil at all.
+Fake olive oil can be made from a mix of olive oil diluted with poor quality oils, but sometimes there is no real olive oil at all.

-Cheap and unhealthy soy or canola oils can be colored with industrial chlorophyll and flavored with artificial flavorings to mimic olive oil.
+Cheap, unhealthy soy or canola oils are colored with industrial chlorophyll and flavored with artificial flavorings to simulate the taste and appearance of real olive oil.

-In 2009, independent tests done at the University of California Davis Olive Center found that 69% of all store-bought extra virgin olive oil purchased in California failed to meet extra virgin olive oil standards.
+In 2010, the University of California Davis Olive Center rocked consumer confidence when they reported that 69% of imported and 10% of California extra virgin olive oil failed to meet extra virgin olive oil standards.

 In 2011, the UC Davis Olive Center released an updated report on the state of olive oil.

-EVOO oil samples that failed did so for one or more of these three reasons:
+Olive oil samples that failed to meet extra virgin standards did so for one or more of these three reasons: